-When I was a founder, I thought Net Promoter Score (“NPS”) was a pretty dumb, Big Company metric.
+Back then, I wrote that when I was a SaaS founder, I thought Net Promoter Score (“NPS”) was a somewhat dumb, Big Company metric.
 There were a bunch of things I didn’t like about it:

-- NPS is backwards looking.
+- NPS is backward-looking.
 It doesn’t tell you much about your prospects, the future, or your most recent customers.
 I wanted to see the future.

 - NPS isn’t tied to upsells, churn, or revenue.
 I didn’t want a metric that was abstracted away from revenue.
 I cared much, much more about our net negative churn rates per segment (and that the metrics here were always improving), than some abstract NPS score of 42.